xl Precision

 =xlpMULTIPLY(A1,B1,,,,,2000)

-Although Excel displays only the first 1,000 characters in the cell, it makes all the characters available to formulas in other cells, including xlPrecision formulas.
-The display of only 1,000 characters does not indicate any loss of precision in xlPrecision formulas.
+Although Excel normally displays and prints only the first 1,024 characters in the cell, it makes all the characters (up to 32,767 characters) available to formulas in other cells, including xlPrecision formulas.
+The display of only 1,024 characters does not indicate any loss of precision in xlPrecision formulas.

 I'm trying to enter a long formula with xlPrecision functions, and I get a message that the formula contains an error.
 When I click OK, one of the xlPrecision functions is highlighted.
 The same formula with Excel's built-in operators (instead of xlPrecision functions) works fine.
 If I calculate each function individually in the formula bar with F9, each one calculates correctly, and I get the correct final result.